skubichrupki/python/readme.md

 **hunter**
-web scraper for job details on justjoin.it,\n credits for idea to https://github.com/odziminski
+web scraper for job details on justjoin.it,<br> credits for idea to https://github.com/odziminski

 **ALLSAFE**
 password generator